Course No. 9025

 After reading Chapter 13, participants will be able to:

-a.
-Identifying nonqualified plan advantages including ways to design the plans and specifying the IRS’s position on such arrangements, stating the impact of constructive receipt and economic benefit concepts;
+- Recognize the postponement of income with deferred compensation arrangements and specify the IRS’s position on such arrangements stating the impact of constructive receipt and economic benefit concepts;

-c.
-Determining unfunded and funded plans, stating the use of company assets or bookkeeping accounts to avoid employee taxation.
+- Determine the mechanics of unfunded and funded plans stating the use of company assets or bookkeeping accounts and specify the tax consequences of establishing a nonqualified plan.

 At the start of Chapter 14, participants should identify the following topics for study: